 Today diamond jewelry can fit every style and budget, from classic diamond stud earrings and diamond pendants to trendsetting styles.
 No matter how you choose to wear diamonds, you’ll always win.
-Read on to learn more about this king of all gemstones.
+Read on to learn more about this queen of all gemstones.

 History of Diamonds

 The history of diamonds dates back to ancient civilizations, whose people believed that diamonds were lightning made real on Earth.
 Diamonds were associated with having great healing powers.
 They began appearing in India and were traded as early as the fourth century BC.
 Over time, they became status symbols for royalty and the wealthy.